Dr4gon/timer.app/README.md

 A simple timer for pauses in online meetings, exercises in online workhops, and timeboxing in SCRUM events.

 P.S.: I don't know the initial creator.
+Thank you, mysterious man/woman/alien!

 P.P.S.: However I want to share this with the world and I'm responsible for any further development.